elastic/elasticsearch-java/docs/reference/setup/installation.md

 One of these libraries can be `jakarta.json:json-api` that defines the standard Java JSON API.
 In version `1.x` this library used the `javax.json` package, while in version `2.x` it uses the `jakarta.json` package after [the transition from JavaEE to JakartaEE](https://blogs.oracle.com/javamagazine/post/transition-from-java-ee-to-jakarta-ee).

-The Java API Client depends on version `2.0.1` of this library, in order to use the newer and future-proof `jakarta.json` package.
+The Java API Client depends on version `2.1.3` of this library, in order to use the newer and future-proof `jakarta.json` package.
 But some build plugins and BOMs override the Java API Client’s dependency to use version `1.x` in the older `javax.json` namespace, resulting in `ClassNotFoundException: jakarta.json.spi.JsonProvider`.

 Adding the correct version as top-level project dependency solves the problem.

-If your application also requires `javax.json` you can add the `javax.json:javax.json-api:1.1.4` dependency, which is equivalent to `jakarta.json:jakarta.json-api:1.1.6`.